sky107/Repository-1/React Native/README.md

-I selected React Native because of its capability to develop mobile applications for both Android & IOS simuntaneously using single language Javascript.
-Can also be extended to build Android TV and Apple TV applications.
+I selected React Native because of its capability to develop mobile applications for both Android & IOS simuntaneously using single language Javascript but not restricted to.
 Its one of the most demanded technology.

 Top Apps built on React Native